-In a corner of Seaford lurks a “once in a lifetime” garden, as well as a local legend!
+In a corner of Seaford lurks one of our “once in a lifetime” Sussex gardens, as well as a local legend!
 Driftwood Garden is the work of Geoff Stonebanks and the most incredible wonderland of creativity.
 You may have heard of it because it’s fair to say that over the years it’s attracted a fair bit of attention from gardening bigwigs as well as the media, including Gardener’s World, BBC and ITV Meridian.
 And rightly so.

 Driftwood isn’t a large garden but every inch is put to good use.
 In fact, it’s not so much of a garden as a series of short stories or experiences.
 There’s a beach garden at the front complete with lobster pots, a boat, shells, and decking and at the back, a network of small areas lead on seamlessly from each other.